gabscholler/gabscholler/README.md

 ![Github_wallpap](https://user-images.githubusercontent.com/112906942/190865363-a7ddd31e-1a1e-4e75-a1c4-cf5c04682fec.png)

 I'm a German teenager living in Sweden.
 Interested in Computer Science, Modern History, and anything that's related to those fields.
 In terms of programming, I’m currently interested in front-end web development, but I enjoy playing around with Python too.
-I'm learning Java, and I'd be happy to collaborate on any project that doesn't exceed my capabilities.
+I'm learning Java, and I'm happy to collaborate on any project that doesn't exceed my capabilities.

 ## Current Projects 🛠️
 - **[IB Revision Website](http://revisionhub.tech/)**